Tim-xD/tim-xd.github.io/content/posts/litctf/group-chat.md

 ```

 I adapted my previous Python script to:
-* Validate all retrictions on usernames and messages.
+* Validate all restrictions on usernames and messages.
 * Handle multiple usernames and messages to piece together the full payload.

 Here is the updated script: